uc-cdis/gen3-helm/docs/databases.md

 global:
   externalSecrets:
     deploy: true        # required to enable any of this flow
-    dbCreate: false     # create DB + credentials (set true if you want to create the local k8s secret and not use Secrets Manager for the database secrets.)
+    createLocalK8sSecret: false     # create DB + credentials (set true if you want to create the local k8s secret and not use Secrets Manager for the database secrets.)
     pushSecret: true    # Will create the database and push the secret to Secrets Manager to then be used by External Secrets.
   postgres:
     externalSecret: "<name of master Postgres secret in Secrets Manager>" # This value is required for the db create job unless you are using a local Postgres.